Bob Wright

-Robert Charles Wright (born April 23, 1943) is an American lawyer, businessman, lobbyist, and author.
-He is a former NBC executive, having been president and CEO from 1986 to 2001, and chairman and CEO from 2001 until he retired in 2007.
-He has been credited with overseeing the broadcast network's expansion into a media conglomerate and leading the company to record earnings in the 1990s.
+Robert Charles Wright (born April 23, 1943) is an American lawyer, businessman, and author.
+He was the president and chief executive officer (CEO) of the National Broadcasting Company (NBC) from 2001 until he retired in 2007.

+Wright has been credited with overseeing NBC's expansion into a media conglomerate and leading the company to record earnings in the 1990s.
 Prior to NBC, he held several posts at General Electric in the 1960s, 70s and 80s.
 He was president and CEO of GE Capital, GE Financial Services, from 1983 to 1986 and GE's vice chairman until he retired from that role in 2008.

 In 2005, Wright and his wife, Suzanne Wright, founded Autism Speaks.
 In 2016, after his wife's death from pancreatic cancer, Wright established the Suzanne Wright Foundation, which funds research for pancreatic cancer.
 Through the Suzanne Wright Foundation, he led the initiative to establish a Health Advanced Research Projects Agency, or HARPA, a government research agency modeled after the U.S. Department of Defense's DARPA.
 On March 15, 2022, Public Law 117-103 was enacted authorizing the establishment of ARPA-H within the U.S. Department of Health and Human Services.

 Early life and education

+Wright was born on April 23, 1943, in Hempstead, New York, and was raised on Long Island.
+He was the only child of Catherine Drum Wright and Gerald Franklin Wright.
+His mother was a teacher, and his father worked as a contractor.

+Wright attended Chaminade High School in Mineola, New York.
+During high school, he played junior-varsity football and participated in speech and debate competitions.
+After graduation, he was admitted to the College of the Holy Cross and Georgetown University, ultimately choosing to enroll at Holy Cross.

-Wright was born on April 23, 1943, in Hempstead, New York, on Long Island, the only child of Catherine Drum Wright and Gerald Franklin Wright.
-After graduating from Chaminade High School in Mineola, New York, Wright enrolled at the College of the Holy Cross in Worcester, Massachusetts.
-He originally studied pre-med, but later changed his studies to major in psychology and minor in history.
-He graduated with a Bachelor of Arts degree in 1965.
-Wright earned an LL.B. from the University of Virginia School of Law in 1968.
+As an undergraduate, Wright initially entered a pre-medical program at Holy Cross, which included courses in Greek and Latin as well as the pre-medical curriculum.
+He was elected treasurer of the student body, ran unsuccessfully for class president, and joined the college's Purple Key Society.
+He graduated from Holy Cross with a Bachelor of Arts in psychology and history in 1965.
+Under the influence of Edward Bennett Williams, he then earned his Bachelor of Laws (LL.B.) from the University of Virginia School of Law in 1968.